sabahat77/SVM-Kernel-Comparison-Tutorial/README.md

 jupyter notebook

 4. Open the Tutorial Notebook:
-- Navigate to svm_tutorial.ipynb in the Jupyter interface
+- Navigate to svm.ipynb in the Jupyter interface
 - Click to open and start executing cells